Audition & Portfolio Review

 - diagonal turning combination

-Women are encouraged to wear a black leotard and tights in the color closest to their natural skin tone or in which they feel most comfortable.
-In addition, women will need both technique and pointe shoes.
+Women should wear a black leotard and tights in the color closest to their natural skin tone or in which they feel most comfortable.

 Men should wear black tights and a white t-shirt.